 Did you see my patio on DIY Network?
-I took some indoor furniture outside, new slipcovers were sewn from beach towels and there was some hard core cleaning done.
+I took some indoor furniture outside, new slipcovers were sewn from beach towels and my backyard bohemian paradise was born.
 I’m in love with the end result.
 I’m typing this post from the comfort of that very couch.

 - Craft glue